carlos-vargas-math/eigenvalue-collisions/README.md

 # Eigenvalue Collisions

-This package locates eigenvalue collisions for periodic matrix-valued functions R(s, t).
+This package locates eigenvalue collisions for t-periodic matrix-valued functions R(s, t).
 It tracks eigenvalues continuously along curves to detect eigenvalue collisions.

 Make sure to have the following dependencies installed.